santiagocorrea/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-I’m a research assistant and Ph.D. student advised by Professor Jay Taneja.
-I’m interested in the implementation of intelligent systems and IoT applications that use machine learning techniques to build more efficient and reliable energy systems.
-My research aims to develop computing tools in the context of emerging economies that create similar features to smart electricity grids with less fixed infrastructure but a heavier use of data and algorithms.
+I’m a graduate research assistant and final year Ph.D. student advised by Professor Jay Taneja.
+I’m interested in the implementation of intelligent systems and applications that use AI techniques to build more efficient and reliable energy systems.
+Broadly, my research aims to build computing tools to reduce energy poverty in developing countries, making energy systems more accessible, affordable, reliable, and clean.